MinicraftPlus/minicraft-plus-revived/README.md

 * Support for several languages
 * and many, many more!

+## System Prerequisites

+Our game only supports Windows, MacOS and Linux.
+Furthermore, newer platform versions are required for controllers.

+For Java, you may check out [system requirements for Java](https://www.java.com/en/download/help/sysreq.html).

 ## Current goals and ideas

 Take a look at the [ideas](ideas/) folder or